jhlau/jhlau.github.io/_pages/about.md

 ### News

+- Talked about AI and creativity on the radio show [Passw0rd](https://www.mixcloud.com/FI_PassW0rd/passw0rd-creativity-and-ai/) (starts at around the 43 minute mark).
 - Our IEEE Spectrum article ["The AI Poet"](https://spectrum.ieee.org/artificial-intelligence/machine-learning/this-ai-poet-mastered-rhythm-rhyme-and-natural-language-to-write-like-shakespeare) is up.
 - I'm presenting a talk on "Creativity, Machine and Poetry" at a [public forum on language](https://art-museum.unimelb.edu.au/events/language/) [[video](https://www.youtube.com/watch?v=cHUIFKhPPyo)].